 - Will traffic be consistent enough to be profitable?

 Pop-up shops are meant to be fun and an addition to your overall business plan.
 With greater flexibility, pop-up shops can be tailored to your schedule and be as consistent as you’d like.

-While selling at farmer’s markets seems to be everything dreams are made of, their are some downfalls to them.
-Some market’s require a seasonal commitment and may even require signing of a contract.
+While selling at farmer’s markets seems to be everything dreams are made of, there are some downfalls to them.
+Some markets require a seasonal commitment and may even require the signing of a contract.
 If you don’t like the way a market is run or are unhappy with sales numbers, you may be out of luck.
 Make sure to read the fine print!

 Farmer’s markets also can be big producers of waste, especially when it comes to cut flowers.
 Unlike most fruits and vegetables, flowers don’t last long once harvested from the plant.
 Depending on the temperature, humidity, time out of water, and the amount of physical handling, flower longevity can be reduced significantly or may be unable to sell once a market is over.

 A large amount of product and time must be invested in order to participate in a farmer’s market.
 If attending a Saturday market, a prep schedule may be as follows: